4.72 from 326 votes

 The Best Homemade Chocolate Cupcakes

-There are certain recipes that every baker needs in their repertoire and an amazing chocolate cupcake is one of them.
+There are certain recipes that every baker needs in their repertoire, and an amazing chocolate cupcake is one of them.
 These cupcakes are insanely moist and so easy to make.
-They are the perfect starting point for any number of flavor combinations.
-I have used this chocolate cupcake recipe countless times and not only does it never let me down, it is always a hit.
+The recipe is easily adaptable, and the perfect starting point for any number of flavor combinations.

 You may think you already have the perfect chocolate cupcake, but trust me.
 If you haven’t had these, you haven’t had perfection yet.
 It’s time to make them.